COSCS340/news/README.md

   * An issue for each one of you has been created regarding this assignment
   * I will create another issue for the project selection
   * Continue lecture on software architecture
+  * Please make sure you have only **one** person assigned to an issue at one time, I will not count additional assignees as working on the issue.
+Also, assign only to issues that are in the ** current ** sprint with a due date.
+[Current report](https://github.com/COSCS340/status/blob/master/issues.md)

 # Class 15: Feb 12
   * Will decide upon criteria to be used for OSS project selection